rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 #### ValueNode
 Each value node corresponds to one particular value that is of the type of the parent attribute node (eg device *country=**Japan***)  corresponding to a particular branch of the configuration hierarchy that will be used to override the more general configuration values.
-The parent attribute and the corresponding child  value node are of same color.
+The parent attribute and the corresponding child  value nodes are of same color.
 It can contain multiple file nodes and only one attribute node.
 Furthermore, from the attribute node, you can create multiple value nodes and define the hierarchy of the configuration tree.